carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 > ## Challenge: Import Line and Point Vector Datasets
 >
-> Using the steps above, import the waterways and groundwater well layers into
+> Using the steps above, import the waterways and groundwater well vector datasets into
 > Python using `geopandas`.
 > The waterways data can be fetched from the URL: <https://geo.rijkswaterstaat.nl/services/ogc/gdr/vaarweginformatie/ows?service=WFS&version=2.0.0&request=GetFeature&typeName=status_vaarweg&outputFormat=SHAPE-ZIP>
 > The groundwater motioring wells can be fetched from the URL: <https://service.pdok.nl/bzk/brogmwvolledigeset/atom/v2_1/downloads/brogmwvolledigeset.zip>
 > Name your variables `waterways_nl` and `wells_nl` respectively.
 >
 > Answer the following questions:
 >
-> 1. What type of Python spatial object is created when you import each layer?
+> 1. What type of spatial features (points, lines, polygons) are present in each dataset?
 >
-> 2. What is the CRS and extent (bounds) for each object?
+> 2. What is the CRS and total extent (bounds) of each dataset?
 >
-> 3. Do the files contain points, lines, or polygons?
+> 4. How many spatial features are present in each file?
 >
-> 4. How many spatial objects are in each file?
->
 > > ## Answers
 > >
-> > First we import the data:
+> > First we import the datasets:
 > > ```python
 > > waterways_nl = gpd.read_file("https://geo.rijkswaterstaat.nl/services/ogc/gdr/vaarweginformatie/ows?service=WFS&version=2.0.0&request=GetFeature&typeName=status_vaarweg&outputFormat=SHAPE-ZIP")
 > > wells_nl = gpd.read_file("https://service.pdok.nl/bzk/brogmwvolledigeset/atom/v2_1/downloads/brogmwvolledigeset.zip")